KonH/DotNetCoreBuildServer/README.md

 }
 ```

-You can place this task as last place and collect all required data in it "message".
+You can place this task as last place and collect all required data in its "message".

 ### Check file exist/check dir exist